-Terry Griffin, Elizabeth Yeager, Alex Shanoyan, Gregg Ibendahl – K-State Agricultural Economics
+Terry Griffin, Elizabeth Yeager, Aleksan Shanoyan, and Gregg Ibendahl – K-State Agricultural Economics

+Age, experience, and other demographic information are of interest to many applied research projects.
 This short note is intended to serve as an example to assist researchers using farm demographics such as age and experience from the Kansas Farm Management Association (KFMA) Operator Database.
 This unique KFMA data empowers researchers to conduct advanced analyses.
-This data demonstration supports applied research and outreach projects by reporting details otherwise not readily available in respective studies..
+This data demonstrations supports applied research and outreach projects by reporting details otherwise not readily available in respective studies.